-- Groups of churches, presbyteries, deaneries and diocese will contact the Institute of Evangelism to be connected with a mentor who has experience in the area that group would like to focus on.
-The point person will then arrange dates and times with each mentor directly.
-We hope churches will come together in larger groups so that we can use the skills and experience of the mentors to the very best degree.
-Our Mentor Team is made up of people already engaging in ministry, and so can devote only a limited amount of time to this work.
-Groups wanting to start the process should give a lead time of around 4 to 5 months.
+- Groups of churches, presbyteries, deaneries and dioceses will contact the Institute of Evangelism to be connected with a mentor who has experience in the area that the group would like to focus on.
+The point person will arrange dates and times with each mentor directly.
+Several churches may come together in larger groups to take advantage of the skills and experience of our mentors.
+Since our Mentor Team is composed of people already engaged in ministry, they can devote a limited amount of time to this work; groups wishing to begin the mentoring process should allow 4 to 5 months lead time.

 - Once a date for a gathering is arranged, the Institute of Evangelism mentor will e-mail the point person a list of assessment questions for the participants to explore in small groups in the 2 or 3 weeks leading up to the large group workshop.
 This is a crucial step in the learning and growth process, since these small groups are the people who will know their own context best.
 The questions will challenge the smaller groups to begin to consider their present practices and resources, and how these relate to sharing the faith with those outside their churches.
 A point person will be designated to collate and summarize the small group responses to the assessment questions, and report on these at the upcoming workshop.